CaptMD-11/KaprekarConstant/README.md

 There are two rules, however.
 The number you choose must contain 4 digits and shouldn't contain any repeat digits.

 I learned about this phenomenon through <a href="https://www.youtube.com/watch?v=d8TRcZklX_Q">this</a> Numberphile video.
-So I thought I might some code that'll calculate the number of iterations you have to go through until you reach 6174.
+So I thought I might write some code that'll calculate the number of iterations you have to go through until you reach 6174.
 Have fun!